 Patients were recruited from ten universities across Germany.
-They had to be adult females with a BMI between 15-18 and with no current substance use, psychotic or bipolar disorders.
-In total, 242 individuals started the study (80 in the FPT and CBT groups, and 82 in the treatment as usual group). …
+They had to be adult females with a BMI between 15-18 and with … Continue reading →

 In this post I will continue my discussion on weight suppression in bulimia nervosa (click here to read Part I).
 Just in case you happen to be reading the posts out of sequence, I will summarize the main points of that entry:

 - Weight suppression is the difference between one’s current body weight and highest adult body weight.

 - It has been found that individuals with BN are on average well below their highest historical weights (i.e. they are weight suppressed).

 - Many studies have consistently found positive associations between WS and the onset and maintenance of BN symptoms.

 THE RELATIONSHIP BETWEEN WEIGHT SUPPRESSION AND WEIGHT GAIN DURING BN TREATMENT

 Because most individuals with BN have undergone significant weight loss, this makes them susceptible to weight regain — much like obese individuals usually regain the weight they have lost.
 Indeed, evidence suggests that weight suppression predicts weight gain in individuals with … Continue reading →